 EU Exit Advice, Guidance & Support

-New rules are in place on how Northern Ireland businesses can operate from 01 January 2021.
-The key actions that your business must take can be viewed in this handy checklist.
+New rules have been put in place on how Northern Ireland businesses can operate from 01 January 2021.

-Below is a list of key online resources that will help you better understand the EU Exit, its potential impact and the preparations you may have to make.
+Below is a list of key online resources that will help you better understand changes the EU Exit has created for businesses within Northern Ireland.

 Advice & Support for Businesses

 This site offers up to date information for businesses on the EU Exit and NI Protocol including useful links for Agriculture sector, EU Exit and NI Protocol; Financial Services, banking and consumer issues.

 The Council provides a range of assistance and support programmes to local businesses who are working to adapt to the UK’s Exit from the EU.
 For further details click here.